HeathKang/mubu-exporter/readme.md

 # Overview
-[MUBU](https://mubu.com) export all contents to pdf with one click!
+[MUBU](https://mubu.com) export all contents to pdf or docx with one click, speed up by asyncio.
 # Usage
 1. install requirements in your virtaulenv of course:
     ```